 Tuesday morning (October 6th) I received an e-mail from Brandy, Jaeli’s mother.
 The donor breastmilk was running out and she just found out the other private donor she thought would be sending milk didn’t have any to send.
 The hospital refused to order any milk from the milk bank (which keeps a supply of donor milk on hand) since it wasn’t covered by the Vermont State Medicaid.
 Brandy’s options were 1-pay for the milk with cash she did not have after 4 months of intensive care for a sick baby or 2-be forced to feed Jaeli formula supplements she has shown SEVERE reactions to in the past.
 Or, as Brandy’s despondent e-mail said in a moment of hopelessness, watch her baby starve.
 Unacceptable to me!

-By 2:30 pm that day I put up a Jaeli Page on my website describing what I knew of the situation,
+By 2:30 pm that day I put up a Jaeli Page on my website describing what I knew of the situation, and the first tweet went out.
+Within one hour there were over 30 retweets reaching an audience of over 70,000.

 20 hours later with nearly 3,000 hits to the page and over 60 individual donations, we’d raised enough money that I surprised Brandy with a phone call directly to the hospital where Jaeli is admitted and I told her, “Call the milk bank and order a week’s supply for Jaeli.
 Tell the hospital a bunch of mothers gave their coffee money to do, in 24 hours, what they couldn’t do for you in FOUR MONTHS.”